 The incidence of stomach cancer varies in different parts of the world.
 Although stomach cancer is decreasing in Western countries, it is still one of the most common cancer types worldwide.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with stomach cancer is about 28%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate of all people with stomach cancer is about 28%.
 This statistic reflects the fact that most people with stomach cancer are diagnosed after the cancer has already spread to other parts of the body.
 If stomach cancer is found before it has spread, the five-year survival rate is generally higher but depends on the stage of the cancer found during surgery.

 If the cancer is diagnosed and treated before it has spread outside the stomach, the five-year survival rate is 64%.
 If the cancer has spread to the surrounding organs or tissue (regional spread), the five-year survival rate is 29%.
 If the cancer has spread to parts of the body far away from the stomach (distant spread), the five-year survival rate is 4%.